 Alumni Award Winners 2022

-This year is our 50-year anniversary of the annual Alumni Awards Program.
-As we celebrate this milestone, we are delighted to announce our 2022 Alumni Award winners.
+2022 was our 50-year anniversary of the annual Alumni Awards Program.
+As we celebrated this milestone, we were delighted to announce our 2022 Alumni Award winners.

 We acknowledge and celebrate their tremendous achievements in art, culture, innovation, entrepreneurship, research, and social impact making a profound impact here and around the globe.

 Find our more about our past winners who demonstrate excellence across a broad range of sectors.